kubeflow/testing/README.md

   resource.labels.container_name="mnist-cpu"
   ```

-### No Logs in Argo UI or Pod Id missing in Argo Logs
+### No Logs in Argo UI For Step or Pod Id missing in Argo Logs

 An Argo workflow fails and you click on the failed step in the Argo UI to get the logs
 and you see the error